bitcoinscalinglabs/bitcoin-ipc/docs/specs/benchmarking.md

 ### Taking batching to the limits
 The limit for batching transfers is the limit of bitcoin on `standard transactions`, which is 100K vB [source: bitcoin implementation](https://github.com/bitcoin/bitcoin/blob/3c098a8aa0780009c11b66b1a5d488a928629ebf/src/policy/policy.h#L24).
-To reach this limit, we increase the batched number of transactions, as long as each of the commit and the reveal transactions fit in less that 100K vB (standard, mention), which fits 6350 transfers (we remark that the two transactions can appear in different blocks).
+To reach this limit, we increase the batched number of transactions, as long as each of the commit and the reveal transactions fit in less than 100K vB (standard, mention), which fits 6350 transfers (we remark that the two transactions can appear in different blocks).

 We get the following result.
 ![Transfer virtual size](../bench-plots/transfer-size-all-log.png)